maflcko/b-c-gui-translations-review/reviews/zh-Hant.md

         <source>Create wallet failed</source>
         <translation>創建錢包失敗&lt;br&gt;</translation>

 YES
-The translation is mostly correct in meaning, but it contains an unnecessary HTML line break tag "&lt;br&gt;" which is not present in the source and could cause formatting issues or be considered unwanted content.
+There is an unwanted HTML line break tag "&lt;br&gt;" at the end of the translation that is not present in the source.
+This introduces unwanted formatting and is not part of the original message.
+Additionally, the translation itself is otherwise correct.

 Correct translation:
 創建錢包失敗
 ```